 You have the right to be treated with dignity, respect, and fairness at all times.
 We must obey laws against discrimination that protect you from unfair treatment.
 These laws say that we cannot discriminate against you (treat you unfairly) because of your race or color, age, religion, national origin or any mental or physical disability you may have.

 If you think you have been treated unfairly due to your race, color, national origin, disability, age or religion, please let us know.
 You can also reach the Office for Civil Rights at 1-800-368-1019 (TTY/TDD 1-800-537-7697), or you can contact the regional Office for Civil Rights in your area.

 |State in region||Phone number||TTY/TTD number||Address|

 (For the hearing and speech impaired)

 |Office for Civil Rights

 U.S. Department of Health and Human Services

 Atlanta, GA 30303-8909

-If you need help with communication, such as help from a language interpreter, please use the information listed above to contact BCBSNC Customer Service at 1-888-247-4142.
+If you need help with communication, such as help from a language interpreter, please use the information listed above to contact Blue Cross NC Customer Service.

 You have the right to know about the different Medication Management Treatment Programs we offer and in which you may participate.
 You have the right to be told about any risks involved in your care.
 You have the right to refuse treatment.
 This includes the right to stop taking your medication.
 If you refuse treatment, you accept responsibility for what happens as a result of refusing treatment.